 top of page

-THE DEADLINE FOR PUBLIC COMMENT HAS NOW PASSED
+THE DEADLINE FOR PUBLIC COMMENT WITH THE ECU IS 12 OCTOBER 2025

-We urge all residents of East Sutherland and particularly Brora, who will be most affected, to join us in opposing this unwelcome development by writing to the Energy Consents Unit and copying your letter to The Highland Council.
+We urge all residents of East Sutherland to join us in opposing the proposed routing of this intrusive development by writing to the Energy Consents Unit.

 Scottish Government Energy Consents Unit